 There are plenty of wonderful websites with free lessons that can help you teach your kids.
 Here are some sites that we like:

-- Kids Sewing is another really good site that has great tips on how to get started, primarily in the form of free online videos that you can watch.
+- Kids Sewing is another excellent site that has great tips on how to get started, primarily in the form of free online videos that you can watch.
 They also have a DVD series to teach kids.

 - Skip to my Lou has a great series of posts that have easy projects that kids can do and some great activities that can help kids learn how to use a machine.